wzcai99/XuanCE-Tiny/README.md

 ```
 Note that in some RL algorithms (e.g. A2C, PPO), normalizing the observation data and scaling the reward value is essential for data efficiency, therefore, we introduce the ActionNorm, ObservationNorm, and RewardNorm.
 But you can make adjustments according to your needs.

-<strong>Similarly, EnvPool-based vector environments are also supported.</strong>
+**Similarly, EnvPool-based vector environments are also supported.**
 ```
 from xuance.environment import EnvPool_Wrapper,EnvPool_ActionNorm,EnvPool_RewardNorm,EnvPool_ObservationNorm
 train_envs = envpool.make(args.env_id,"gym",num_envs=config.nenvs)